Nostin/tennis/README.md

 - rating decay due to inactivity
 - decay from last played match up until the date the ratings are generated
 - The ELO compounds over the full period - there's no rolling window
+- Serve / Return strength adjustment
+- Adjustment for tie breaks to account for close matches